aliak00/heroku-buildpack-d/README.md

 ldc and to choose a specific compiler versions by adding a `.d-compiler` file to your project.
 Use `dmd`, `ldc`, or `gdc` to select the latest or `dmd-2.068.2`, `ldc-0.16.0`, or `gdc-4.9.2` to select a specific version of a compiler.

+# Precompile step

+You can add a `.d-pre-compile` script to your root directory and that will be executed before `dub build`